Tungdil-main-dor/Generateur-de-chat/README.md

     Model G32up, color: th train.lua --D_iterations=2.
 This model is currently not the default for G, i.e. must be manually activated in models.lua.
     Model G32up, grayscale: th train.lua --colorSpace="y".
 See above.
     Model G32up-c, color: th train.lua.
 This model is currently the default model/architecture for G.

-The difference between model G32up and G32up-c is simply that G32up-c is about one layer deeper and has more convolution kernels.
-Model G32up-c (currently default)

-64 generated 32x32 cat images, rated by D as the best images among 1024 randomly generated ones.
-(Model G32up-c)